hariyebk/Javascript-udemy-course/04_Modal/README.md

-## Notes for the modal project in the JavaScript in the Browser: DOM and Events section of the course
+## Notes for the modal project in the JavaScript in the Browser: DOM and Events section

 - DOM manipulation
   - `document.`- access to all HTML elements and properties